quinnrenaghan/Website/src/pages/posts/problems-with-eclipse.md

 ---

 In summary, if you aren't forced to use Eclipse by your employer or university, don't.
 This small decision will save you hours, valuable time that could be spent working on a project.
-Use IntelliJ, NetBeans, VS Code - anything else.
+Use [VS Code](https://code.visualstudio.com), IntelliJ, anything else.